witkovsky/CharFunTool/README.md

 Getting started
 ===============

-We recommend taking a look at the Examples collection.
+We recommend taking a look at the he Examples collection and the detailed help of the included characteristic functions and the inversion algorithms.

 To get a taste of what computing with CharFunTool is like, try to invert the characteristic function (CF) of a standard Gaussian distribution.
 For that, simply type
 ```